Australian Jobs 2021

 Annual Employment Growth (%)

 Employment in the Financial and Insurance Services industry includes banking, insurance and superannuation funds, as well as financial brokering services.
-Employment is concentrated primarily in capital cities, particularly along Australia’s east coast, with nearly half the workforce located in New South Wales.
+Employment is concentrated primarily in capital cities, particularly along Australia’s east coast, with around 40% of the workforce located in New South Wales.

 Sources: ABS, Labour Force (seasonally adjusted and annual averages of original data); ABS, Characteristics of Employment; ABS, Education and Work.